pbot424/farmboy/README.md

-# Example
+# Daily Tree Runs
-An example greeter plugin
+A plugin to help with daily tree runs